Cherry on Top (Bini song)

 "Cherry on Top" is a song by the Filipino girl group Bini.
-It was released on July 11, 2024, as the lead single from their second extended play Biniverse through Star Music.
-"Cherry on Top" is a bubblegum pop and UK garage track.
+It was released on July 11, 2024, as the lead single from their second extended play, Biniverse, through Star Music.
+"Cherry on Top" is a bubblegum pop, UK garage, and drum n' bass track.
 Lyrically, the song is about a woman embracing her attractive qualities and asserting herself to her suitors.
 It was written by Boy Matthews and Gaby Ramirez, along with producers Shintaro Yasuda and Skylar Mones.
 Bini members Colet and Maloi also contributed to the songwriting and vocal arrangement.
 (Note: Although Colet and Maloi are not formally listed on the song's credits, their contributions have been noted by producer Shintaro Yasuda during an interview with Billboard Philippines.)

-Cherry on Top received a positive review in Billboard Philippines and a mixed response in the Philippine Daily Inquirer.
-Teen Vogue included the track in their "Best Songs of July 2024" listicle, among others.
+"Cherry on Top" received favorable reviews from critics, although a few reviews have acknowledged that its sound has divided Bini's fans.
+It has also appeared in several listicles, such as "Best Songs of July 2024" by Teen Vogue and "25 Best Bini Songs (So Far), Ranked" by Rolling Stone Philippines, among others.
 "Cherry on Top" entered Billboard Philippines charts two weeks after its release, peaking at number six on the Philippines Hot 100 and number four on the Top Philippine Songs chart.
 The accompanying music video was directed by Kerbs Balagtas and depicts the Bini members in Y2K-inspired outfits, walking and dancing in colorful sets.
 It has earned praise for its visuals, as well as its references to Filipino culture.
 It became the top-trending music video on YouTube Philippines, reaching two million views within 24 hours of its release, and was reportedly the second-highest-trending music video on the platform in 2024.

 Background

 The Filipino girl group Bini released the single "Pantropiko" (lit.
-'Tropical') on November 17, 2023, to promote their then-upcoming EP Talaarawan (lit.
-'Diary').
+'Tropical') on November 17, 2023, to promote their extended play (EP) Talaarawan (lit.
+'Diary'), to be released in 2024.
 Regarded as a sleeper hit, the track gained viral traction the next year as a "summer anthem".
 The subsequent commercial success of Talaarawan and its third single, "Salamin, Salamin" (lit.
 'Mirror, Mirror'), both released on March 8, 2024, helped Bini become the Filipino group with the most monthly listeners on Spotify.
 "Pantropiko" and "Salamin, Salamin" both peaked at number one on Billboards Philippines Songs chart on April 27 and June 8, 2024, respectively.
+On June 16, Bini ended Taylor Swift's two-year run as the number one artist on Spotify Philippines' Daily Top Artists chart, replacing her in the top spot.
+On June 26, they held their first tour Biniverse.

 Following the promotion of Talaarawan, Bini announced the release of the single "Cherry on Top" on June 10, 2024.
+Elijah Pareño of Rolling Stone Philippines described "Cherry on Top" as "one of the most unexpected turns" that Bini has taken musically, as it incorporates drum n' bass.